satijakritik/pokemon-project/README.md

    4. The number of pokémons entered in the game settings will be stored in a file and loaded using file I/O.

    5. The code will be distributed into multiple files, separately for functions that will have their own cpp and header files (.h).

-A Makefile will also be included in the repository.
+   6. A Makefile will also be included in the repository.

-Some of the important functions that the code will include are :-
+Some of the important functions that the code will tentatively include are :-
    1. `show_main_menu()` - This will print out the main menu screen.
 It will then ask for an integer input from the player using `cin` and call other functions like `game_settings()` depending on the integer.

    2. `game_settings()` - This will print the game setting screen and give the option of changing the number of pokémon for battles.